apratt3377/doc.goquorum/docs/HowTo/Use/MultitenancyMPS.md

 ### Tessera Setup

-In addition to configuring the Authorization Server, the Tessera config file must be updated to contain residentGroups for the multi-tenant nodes.
+In addition to configuring the Authorization Server, the Tessera config file must be updated to contain `residentGroups` for the multi-tenant nodes.

-In the above setup, the residentGroup configuration of `Node1` would be:
+In the above setup, the `residentGroups` configuration of `Node1` would be:

 ``` json
 "residentGroups": [